ben-manes/gradle-versions-plugin/README.md

 ### v0.60.0

-v0.61.0 names a project by its path in the build tree wherever the report shows one, so the projects of an included build no longer share the `:` that every build answers for its own root, reports the platforms a build imports through its own platform projects, and reports the configurations a `resolutionStrategy` that throws left uninspected:
+In v0.61.0, a project is printed as its path in the build tree wherever one appears in the report, so the projects of an included build no longer share the `:` that stands for each build's own root.
+The platforms a build imports through its own platform projects are reported, as are the configurations left uninspected by a `resolutionStrategy` that throws:

 > [!IMPORTANT]
-> - A project of an included build is named by its build tree path, so an entry
+> - A project of an included build is printed as its build tree path, so an
->   reads `declared in :child` where it read `declared in root project` (see
+>   entry reads `declared in :child` where it read `declared in root project`
->   [Multi-project builds](#multi-project-builds)).
-The JSON and XML reports
+>   (see [Multi-project builds](#multi-project-builds)).
+The same paths appear
->   carry the same paths in `projects`.
+>   in the JSON and XML reports, in `projects`.
-> - A `buildSrc` build is named the same way when its task is run from the
+> - A `buildSrc` build is printed the same way when its task is run from the
 >   outer build, as `:buildSrc:dependencyUpdates`.
 Its report is headed
->   `:buildSrc` rather than `:`, and its projects are named beneath that path.
+>   `:buildSrc` rather than `:`, and its projects are printed beneath that path.
 >   Running the task from inside `buildSrc` makes it the root of its own build
 >   tree, which still reads `:`.
-> - An entry can now carry an attribution line reading `imported by the platform
+> - An attribution line reading `imported by the platform :platforms` can now
->   :platforms`, naming the platform projects the build imports the dependency
+>   be printed under an entry, showing the platform projects the build imports
->   through.
-A tool that parses the plain text report line by line has to skip
+>   the dependency through.
+A tool that parses the plain text report line by
->   it, as it already does for the other attribution lines (see [Report
+>   line has to skip it, as it already does for the other attribution lines (see
->   format](#report-format)).
-The JSON and XML reports carry the same paths in
+>   [Report format](#report-format)).
+The same paths appear in the JSON and XML
->   `platformProjects`.
+>   reports, in `platformProjects`.
-> - The plain text report carries a section listing the configurations that
+> - The plain text report now has a section listing the configurations that
 >   could not be inspected, after the dependency ones, where they were logged at
 >   info level and left out silently before.
-The JSON and XML reports carry them
+They appear in the JSON and XML
->   under `skipped`, which
+>   reports under `skipped`, which
 >   `count` does not include, so a tool totalling the report has to leave it out
 >   too (see [Report output](#report-output)).
 > - A custom `outputFormatter` that calls `copy` on `DependencyOutdated`,